shade-labs/orbslam2/README.md

  shaderobotics/orbslam2-standalone
 ```

+The image currently defaults to running the mono example with the `TUM1` settings.
+The instructions to change that are below.

 ## Native

 No guide available yet.
 Follow the commands inside the Dockerfiles (`/docker/ros2` or `/docker/standalone`).
 These will run on Ubuntu 20.04.

+## Changing The Algorithm/Settings

+The image currently defaults to running the mono example with the `TUM1.yaml` settings.
+To change these, modify the environment variables

+- `VOC_PATH` (vocabulary path),
+- `SETTINGS_PATH` (path to .yaml settings)
+- `ALGO_TYPE` (things like `mono` or `RGB-D`)

+This can be accomplished by changing the values and rebuilding the container at the top of the file `/docker/ros2/Dockerfile` (for ROS builds) and the `standalone` folder for non-ros builds.

 # Original Credits